 Marin County Sheriff's Office Dive Team is requesting the purchase of an underwater Remote Operated Vehicle (ROV).
 This ROV, is designed specifically for CBRNE detection during underwater searches.
 This piece of equipment is versatile and necessary to conduct safe underwater CBRNE operations.
 Marin County's Dive Team serves other jurisdictions in the North Bay Hub, which makes this project a benefit to the entire hub.
 The San Francisco Bay water and the waters within the North Bay regions are low visibility environments making searches and dives very difficult and dangerous.
 The ROV will make searching and detecting CBRNE in underwater environments seamless and not place personnel in harms way.
-The ROV will greatly enhance our regions dive team's capabilities as well as provide for a more rapid deployment, safer operations, and more efficient use of manpower during these operations.
+The ROV will provide for a more rapid deployment, safer operations, and more efficient use of manpower during these operations.
 The ROV will be used in multiple counties in the North Bay UASI Hub to detect threats to our communities, to ensure officer safety, and to increase our search capabilities.

-Project #N15 - North Bay Incident B2 HQ Incident Management Team

-Marin County Fire Department
+Project #N15 - North Bay Incident B2 HQ Incident Management Team Marin County Fire Department